swcarpentry/DEPRECATED-bc/intermediate/git/02-relational-structure.md

 ##`git reset`

 Let's suppose that in the course of our work, we make some kind of mistake, and we want to rewind the project to an earlier point - `git reset` might be the right tool for the job; think of it as git's big 'undo' button.  `git reset` has three options to choose from: `--hard`, `--mixed`, or `--soft`.
-The simplest to understand is the most drastic: `git reset --hard HEAD` will empty the index, change everything in the working tree to match the version recored at `HEAD`, and move the `HEAD` pointer to point at whatever revision we pointed at (which in the example of `git reset --hard HEAD` of course doesn't move `HEAD` at all, but it would if we did something like `git reset --hard HEAD~1`, or used an earlier revision hash instead of `HEAD`).
+The simplest to understand is the most drastic: `git reset --hard HEAD` will empty the index, change everything in the working tree to match the version recorded at `HEAD`, and move the `HEAD` pointer to point at whatever revision we pointed at (which in the example of `git reset --hard HEAD` of course doesn't move `HEAD` at all, but it would if we did something like `git reset --hard HEAD~1`, or used an earlier revision hash instead of `HEAD`).
 So continuing our example from the last section, if we did `git reset --hard HEAD~1`, our repo would look something like:

 ```
 [Rev 0: main.txt]-----[Rev 1: main.txt]-----[Rev 2: main.txt]-----[Rev 3: main.txt -----(Index)